aiven/devportal/docs/products/kafka/concepts/log-compaction.rst

 How compacted topics work
 -------------------------

 An Apache Kafka topic represents a continuous stream of messages that typically get discarded after the message reaches a certain period of time or size.
-However for certain use cases we just need the most recent value for a certain key.
+However, for certain use cases it is only needed the most recent value for a certain key.

-For example, if we have a topic containing user's home address, on every update a message sent using ``user_id`` as primary key and home address as the value:
+For example, if there is a topic containing a user's home address, on every update, a message is sent using ``user_id`` as the primary key and home address as the value:

 ::